Tracy-Wang7/PISA/GPT2_new_version/readme.md

 # Train GPT2 with SISA
-To run the current records for all GPT2 experiments, run the following commands for the set up:
+To run the current records for all GPT2 experiments in Section 5.4, run the following commands for the set up:

 ```bash
 conda env create -f gpt2.yml